omez/docker-teamcity-server/readme.md

     omez/teamcity-server
 ```

-Exactly the same command used in teamcity-service example
+exactly the same command used in teamcity-service example.

+# Agent configuration